metaplex-foundation/solita/README.md

 Since we're writing the _anchor_ binary to `.crates/` you should add that folder to your `.gitignore`.

+**NOTE**: that for _anchor_ generated IDL an optional `anchorRemainingAccounts` property is added to each set of instruction accounts.
+If your programs are not using those you can specifically turn that off by setting `anchorRemainingAccounts: false`.

 ### Full Example: MPL Candy Machine Solita + Anchor Setup

 - [annotated anchor program](https://github.com/metaplex-foundation/metaplex-program-library/blob/5f0c0656ff250f7a70643c06306962186f37ef5d/candy-machine/program/src/lib.rs)